opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 ## RAG with OpenSearch and DeepSeek

-The following diagram presents the RAG workflow in OpenSearch using the DeepSeek model.
+The following diagram depicts the RAG workflow in OpenSearch using the DeepSeek model.

 ![RAG workflow in OpenSearch](/assets/media/blog-images/2025-01-30-deepseek-integration-rag/DeepSeek2.png)